Kaysie D. Garcia

 • United States District Court, Eastern District of California

-• Construction Lawyers Society of America (CSLA), Fellow
+• Fellow, Construction Lawyers Society of America (CLSA)

-• National Association of Women in Construction (NAWIC), Active Member – Orange County Chapter
+• Board Member (Membership and WIC Week Committee), National Association of Women in Construction – Orange County Chapter

-• Phi Delta Phi International Legal Honors Fraternity
+• Member, Phi Delta Phi International Legal Honors Fraternity

 • CALI Excellence for the Future Award, Contracts (2007)